 - compatible with systems used by other national, regional, and local authorities, particularly those dealing with development and land ownership, thereby allowing for the sharing of data.

-These development criteria were selected to help ensure that MEGA-Iraq will be sustainable.
-The GIS will be used by the SBAH as a planning and decision-making tool to address needs related to the legal protection of sites, site management, infrastructure and development control, World Heritage requirements, and development of national and regional research strategies.
-It will allow for recording the timing and extent of looting of sites in order to provide for targeted protection measures.
-After stability returns to Iraq, the GIS will also permit the SBAH to assess the potential impact on archaeological sites of planned development—such as roadways, pipelines, reservoirs, and the construction of buildings—and to prevent damage before development projects are implemented.
+These development criteria were selected to help ensure that MEGA-Iraq would be sustainable.
+MEGA-Iraq was envisioned to be used by the SBAH as a planning and decision-making tool to address needs related to the legal protection of sites, site management, infrastructure and development control, World Heritage requirements, and development of national and regional research strategies.
+It was designed to allow for recording the timing and extent of looting of sites in order to provide for targeted protection measures, to permit the SBAH to assess the potential impact on heritage sites of planned development and to prevent damage before development projects are implemented.

-The GCI and WMF began work on the national GIS for the SBAH in 2004.
-Since then, the GCI and WMF have held a number of meetings with SBAH leadership and other personnel to gather information on their needs for the system.
-In tandem with development of the GIS, the initiative developed a methodology for the rapid recording of sites and assessment of their significance, condition, and management situation.
-The rapid assessment methodology was developed to provide data for the GIS and to assess archaeological and architectural site protection and conservation needs and priorities.
+The GCI and WMF began work on a national geospatial inventory for the SBAH in 2004.
+The GCI and WMF held a number of meetings with SBAH leadership and other personnel to gather information on their needs for the system.
+In tandem with the system's development, the initiative developed a methodology for the rapid recording of sites and assessment of their significance, condition, and management situation.
+The rapid assessment methodology was developed to provide data for the national inventory and to assess archaeological and architectural site protection and conservation needs and priorities.